Hair Transplant Michigan Specialists

 Yes, female hair transplants are common in Michigan.
 In fact, female pattern baldness and general female hair loss actually affect nearly 20 million women in the United States.
 Female hair loss can be caused by stress and many other factors.
 Women typically experience balding behind the hairline and in a different pattern then men do.
 Nevertheless, hair loss can bring about a lot of anxiety in women.

-The process for a female hair transplant in Michigan is similar, although many women opt for FUT over FUE because no hair needs to be shaved.
+The process for a female hair transplant in Michigan is similar and many of our patients are women.
+The surgeon will shave and collect follicles from small areas in the back of the head that will be hidden by your long hair.
 If you are a female interested in hair restoration, request a consultation with a hair transplant specialist through SurgeonGate and you will be contacted shortly.

 How many hair grafts do I need?

-The average male needs 2,000 to 3,000 grafts and the average female needs 300 to 700 grafts.
-A common question people have when looking into hair transplants and hair replacement in Michigan is how many grafts they need to achieve their desired results.
-This is an important question because the number of grafts will correlate to how long your procedure is and how much it will cost you.
+The average male needs 2,000 to 3,000 grafts and the average female needs 300 to 500 grafts.
+Each graft can contain anywhere from 1 to 4 hairs.
+The average person is born with about 20,000 hairs on their head and most patients have adequate donor hairs to achieve their goals.
+This is important because the number of grafts will correlate to how long your procedure is and how much it will cost you.

 Frequently Asked Questions